Full Spectrum vs. Broad Spectrum: Know Your CBD

 The Entourage Effect

 The Entourage Effect is the theory that every cannabinoid works together to produce benefits.
 Since full-spectrum CBD contains every cannabinoid from the hemp plant, it’s believed to produce the synergistic entourage effect.
 The combination of phytocannabinoids alongside a vast array of terpenes can alter its psychoactive and beneficial properties.
-This is why people choose full-spectrum CBD products over other CBD products.
+This is why people choose full-spectrum CBD products over other CBD extract products.

 THC in Full Spectrum CBD

 Full-spectrum CBD is made from hemp plants, a special designation of cannabis plants.
-Hemp plants are legally allowed to contain up to 0.3% THC by their dry weight.
+Hemp plants can legally contain up to 0.3% THC by their dry weight.

 The CBD made from these plants can also contain small amounts of THC.
 Thus, the small amount of THC is highly unlikely to cause you to feel high when you use a dose of full-spectrum CBD.
 But even though you won’t experience the psychoactive effects of THC, you’re still putting it in your system.

 When THC enters your body, your body stores its metabolites in its fat reserves.
 As your body expels the metabolites, it passes them through your urine.
 You may be wondering, does CBD show up on a drug test?
 The short answer is, no, if it is certified THC-free.
 There's a possibility that it may cause you to fail a drug test for cannabis use if it is not guaranteed THC-free.